RESCUES + REHOMING

 ** *FREE 2 DAY SHIPPING ON ALL BOXES IN THE US.
 Excludes PO Boxes **

-Take $10 off June's box when you ADD it WITH a subscription plan!
+Take $10 off November's box when you ADD it WITH a subscription plan!
 (Click pop up at checkout.)

-** SHIPPING IMPACTED BY COVID!
-U.S shipping carriers are experiencing delays due to Covid-19 issues.
+** SHIPPING IMPACTED!
+U.S shipping carriers are experiencing ongoing delays.